fawwazfirdaus/Trace/README.md

 - Create investigations with a case name and supporting documents
 - Upload multiple documents at once with drag-and-drop support
-- Interactive knowledge graph visualization (coming soon)
+- Interactive knowledge graph visualization using ReactFlow
-- Draggable branches and nodes for organizing information (coming soon)
+- State management with Zustand for seamless user experience
+- Responsive and modern UI with shadcn/ui components

 ## Tech Stack